shrine-maiden-heavy-industries/torii-usb/docs/gateware/usb/usb2/index.md

 ```

-The *SOL* gateware library provides a flexible base *USB Device* model, which is designed to provide the basis
+The *Torii-USB* gateware library provides a flexible base *USB Device* model, which is designed to provide the basis
 for creating both application-specific and general-purpose USB hardware.

 USB devices are created using two core components: